What you will learn from this course

 When booking, please confirm which modules you wish to attend – either in the comment box of the booking form or drop us an email at firstname.lastname@example.org.

 You will need the latest version of XLSTAT with the Sensory Data Analysis module installed on your computer.
-If you don’t have a licence you can download a 14-day trial version, or purchase a copy through us at a discount* (see below).
+If you don’t have a licence you can download a 14-day trial version directly from the XLSTAT website.
 A one year licence to EyeOpenR is included in the course fee.

 Academic Delegate discount is available.